Deep dive: the (in)stability of op-amps

 Next, let’s look at the usual way of adding gain to a voltage follower:

-The operating principle of this circuit is simple: the resistors reduce the voltage on Vin- by a factor of two — so for the input signals to get in the same vicinity, the output voltage has to swing to Vin+ * 2.
+The operating principle of this circuit is simple: the resistors reduce the voltage on Vin- by a factor of two.
+That’s because the mid-point signal is a 50-50 average of Vout and GND.
+It follows that for the two op-amp input signals to get in the same vicinity — again, a requirement for linear operation — the output voltage has to swing to 2 · Vin+.

-The problem lies elsewhere: the resistors attenuate the nudges that piggyback on top of the output signal.
+The problem lies elsewhere: the resistors attenuate not just the “desired” output voltage, but also the nudges that piggyback on top of the output signal and actually make the op-amp tick.
 It used to be that Vin+ and Vout needed to differ only by some small amount to encode a full range of input voltages; let’s call that difference Vdiff.
-Now, because of the added attenuation, we need Vdiff * 2 to achieve the same result.
+Now, because of the added attenuation, we need the chip to output 2 · Vdiff to achieve the same result.
 This is akin to replacing the op-amp with a chip that has half the AOL we started with.
-If we push the configured amplification far enough, the effective AOL drops below 1, and for the circuit to work, Vdiff would need to be impossibly high.
+If we push the configured amplification far enough, the effective AOL drops below 1, and at that point, Vdiff would need to swing past the supply rails to produce a full range of output voltages.
+In most circuits, that’s not happening.

-This might seem like an academic distinction, but there are less common op-amp circuits where signal amplification is done differently does not come at the expense of AOL.
+This might seem like an academic distinction, but there are less common op-amp circuits — such as the transimpedance layout used with microphones and photodiodes — where signal amplification is done differently does not come at the expense of AOL.

 Understanding loop gain

-As should be clear by now, the feedback loop doesn’t actually change the op-amp’s gain.
+Again, resistors in the feedback loop doesn’t actually change the op-amp’s gain.
 All we’re doing is offsetting Vin+ from Vin- in a specific way.
-In the closed-loop configuration, the chip’s internal amplification remains very high — and for the sake of signal accuracy, we want it to stay that way!
+The chip’s internal amplification remains very high, and for the sake of signal accuracy, we want it to stay that way.

-For the standard voltage amplifier topology, the magnitude of this loop gain is proportional to the vertical distance between the op-amp’s intrinsic amplification curve and the circuit’s configured voltage gain (in our example, 1x):
+For the standard voltage amplifier topology, we can visualize the magnitude of loop gain as the vertical distance between the op-amp’s intrinsic amplification curve and a line representing circuit’s configured voltage gain (in this example, 1×):

 At this point, we have a preliminary explanation of one of the more counterintuitive properties of op-amps: that instability and some types of noise problems can get worse at lower signal amplification rates.
-The higher the gain in the feedback loop, the more pronounced are the consequences of any signal errors introduced along that path.
+At lower signal gains, the remaining loop gain is higher, so small errors in the feedback voltage can cause more significant effects.
+Further, in these scenarios, the region of above-unity loop gain extends into relatively high frequencies, which brings us to the caveat I hinted at earlier on…

 The tape-delay op-amp circuit

-It’s a voltage follower — except for a contraption that records output voltages and plays them back some time later on the Vin- side, delaying the feedback signal by a preset amount.
-A temporal defect in the loop!
+It’s a voltage follower — except I added a contraption that records output voltages and plays them back some time later on the Vin- side, delaying the feedback signal by a preset amount.
+A temporal defect in the loop.

-To explore this circuit, I built a toy discrete-time model with a limited bandwidth and a feedback loop that lags by five “ticks”.
+To explore this circuit, I built a toy discrete-time model with a limited bandwidth and a feedback loop that lagged by five “ticks” — just an arbitrary time unit for the simplified plots.
 I then supplied a single input pulse on Vin+ and let the simulation run:

-For the first five ticks, Vin+ (blue) is seeing a positive pulse while Vin- (red) is staying put due to the delay.
+For the first five ticks — an interval marked with dashed lines — Vin+ (blue) is seeing a positive pulse while Vin- (red) is staying put due to the delay.
 As a consequence, Vout shoots up — although because of the baked-in bandwidth limit, it does not immediately jump all the way to +5 V.

-After five ticks, Vin+ goes back to the mid-point and stays there for the rest of the simulation — but all of sudden, the delayed echo of the last pulse arrives on Vin-.
-It pulls the differential voltage negative, thus producing an inverted echo on the output.
+After five ticks, the input signal on Vin+ goes back to the mid-point and stays there for the rest of the simulation — but all of sudden, the delayed echo of the earlier output arrives on Vin-.
+This creates a Vin+ < Vin- condition, thus sending the output voltage lower.
+When that lower Vout ripple makes it back to Vin-, it results in Vin+ > Vin-, which causes a positive bounce on the output leg.
 This back-and-forth process continues for a while, with gradually decaying amplitude.

 The most important observation is that past the initial stimulus, the entire action is contained to the feedback loop.
 There is no movement on the signal input (Vin+), so the configured signal gain plays no role.
 The only reason the oscillations decay over time is that at the offending “echo” frequency, the gain of the feedback loop itself happened to be a tad below one.